SEO Checklist For Business Websites

 Keyword research is at the heart of every SEO strategy.
 Every business needs to understand what their customers are looking for and how they search for it.
 Putting time and effort into your research, you’ll get valuable insight into the queries that your target audience is actually searching for.
 You’ll discover keywords for each page that are relevant to what your business website offers and thereby enhance the likelihood of driving qualified traffic and improving your conversion rate.

 Searches are divided into three categories – transactional, informational and navigational – and it’s essential to determine the search intent when choosing keywords to target.
+Read our blog post Why Search Intent is so important for SEO for more info on Search Intent.

 It’s pretty self-explanatory but basically transactional keywords are for searchers who are looking to take action such as buying something, downloading information etc. Informational keywords inform searchers about your products and navigational keywords are aimed at people looking for your specific website.

 You’ll also need to research long and short tail keywords.
 Long tail ones include two or more words and these are likely to be much more specific to your offering and will drive highly qualified traffic.
+You can read more about keyword research using Google on our blog posts Keyword Research Tips & Tricks and Using Google Search for Keyword Research

 Once you’ve fine-tuned your list of keywords, you need to incorporate them into your site’s metadata.
 Metadata is essentially ‘data about data’ and includes things like title tags, meta descriptions, H1 tags and image alt text.